sethbergman/simplecart/README.md

 See: [Package Repository for Reaction] ([https://atmospherejs.com/?q=reactioncommerce](https://atmospherejs.com/?q=reactioncommerce))

-##Status
-- 0.6.4 Master (Alpha, Stable)
-- 0.7.0 Development (Not Stable)
-- 0.8.0 Next Stable Release
+##Contributing

-Currently good for contributing/observing progress, testing.
+Currently good for contributing, observing progress and testing.
 It goes without saying that we're constantly refactoring, even things that are functionally done.
-We do not recommend using for production usage yet, unless you are very comfortable with the code, and aren't risk averse.
+We do not recommend using for production usage unless you are very comfortable with the code, and aren't risk averse.
 There are still many parts in development!

 The Docker image is automatically built at the [Ongo Works public Docker repo](https://index.docker.io/u/ongoworks/), on any `master` repository changes.
 We're working on functionality to allow selectable Reaction/Docker images in the future.